penguineer/moss-web-frontend/README.md

 > This is the Web UI Frontend for [MOSS](https://github.com/penguineer/moss).

+## Configuration

+The Docker container can be configured using environment variables:

+* `REACT_APP_WEB_BACKEND`: URL to the Web Backend (default: `http://localhost:8080`)

+Please note that this configuration is not available when the app is run locally.
+In this case configuration variables will have their default values.

 ## Development

 The Web UI is based on [React](https://reactjs.org/) and requires [NodeJS](https://nodejs.org/en/) > 14.